-26 February 2024 31 December 2023 31 December 2022
+17 February 2025 31 December 2024 31 December 2023

 IPEV fair value estimate €'m Malin % shareholding3 €'m €'m

-Poseida 37.7 12% 36.0 58.8
+Poseida 13.0 109.4 36.0

-Viamet 29.9 15% 29.4 50.5
+Viamet 18.9 15% 19.1 29.4

-CG Oncology 39.2 1.5% 15.0 6.6
+CG Oncology - - 15.0

-Kymab 1.5 7.9 5.6
+Kymab 2.2 2.2 7.9

-Xenex 6.3 10% 6.1 12.5
+Xenex 2.8 10% 2.8 6.1

-Other - - 9.4

-Total 114.6 94.4 143.4
+Total 36.9 133.5 94.4

 Net Cash

-Corporate cash 34.5 29.3 173.9
+Corporate cash 166.0 62.1 29.3

 Debt - - -

-Total 34.5 29.3 173.9
+Total 166.0 62.1 29.3

-Estimated intrinsic equity value 149.1 123.7 317.3
+Estimated intrinsic equity value 202.9 195.6 123.7

 Estimated intrinsic equity value per

-ordinary share €7.91 €6.56 €9.34
+ordinary share €10.75 €10.36 €6.56

-Number of Ordinary Shares in

-issuance 18,889,274 18,889,274 33,996,053
+Number of Ordinary Shares in issuance 18,889,274 18,889,274 18,889,274

-- IPEV-compliant fair value estimate at 26 February 2024 represents IPEV-compliant fair value estimates as at 31 December 2023 updated for prevailing foreign exchange rates and mark-tomarket valuation of Malin's interests in Poseida and CG Oncology at 26 February 2024. - The following considerations are used when calculating the fair value of life sciences companies: Market basis: Where the investment is publicly listed, the fair value will be the company's share price at the reporting date. - Milestone analysis: In applying the milestone analysis approach, the Group attempts to assess whether there has been an indication of change in fair value based on consideration of the progress of the investee company's key milestones.
-A milestone event may include technical, regulatory and/or financial measures. - Discounted cash flows: Involves estimating the fair value of an investment by calculating the present value of expected future cash flows, based on the most recent forecasts in respect of the underlying business. - Price of recent investment: Where there has been a recent investment by a third party, the price of that investment generally provides the basis of the valuation. - Cost basis: Where the investment has been made recently it is valued on a cost basis unless there is objective evidence that a change in fair value has occurred since the investment was made. - Shareholding is based on issued share capital at 26 February 2024 and does not take convertible debt capital into account. - 4.
-Malin's shares in CG Oncology which it acquired pre-IPO are subject to a 180 day lock-up.
+- The fair value estimate of Malin's interest in Poseida at 17 February 2025 reflects the Company's estimate of the fair value of Malin's interest in the contingent value rights connected with the sale of Poseida in January 2025.
+The fair value estimates of Malin's other investee company interests represents IPEV-compliant fair value estimates at 31 December 2024 updated for prevailing foreign exchange rates at 17 February 2025. - 2.
+The following considerations are used when calculating the fair value of life sciences companies: - Market basis: Where the investment is publicly listed, the fair value will be the company's share price at the reporting date. - Milestone analysis: In applying the milestone analysis approach, the Group attempts to assess whether there has been an indication of change in fair value based on consideration of the progress of the investee company's key milestones.
+A milestone event may include technical, regulatory and/ or financial measures. - Discounted cash flows: Involves estimating the fair value of an investment by calculating the present value of expected future cash flows, based on the most recent forecasts in respect of the underlying business. - Price of recent investment: Where there has been a recent investment by a third party, the price of that investment generally provides the basis of the valuation. - Cost basis: Where the investment has been made recently it is valued on a cost basis unless there is objective evidence that a change in fair value has occurred since the investment was made. - Shareholding is based on issued share capital at 17 February 2025 and does not take convertible debt capital into account.